akermu/emacs-libvterm/README.md

     vterm_prompt_end
 end
 ```
+Here we are using the function `vterm_printf` that we have discussed above, so make
+sure that this function is defined in your configuration file.

 Directory tracking works on remote servers too.
 In case the hostname of your
 remote machine does not match the actual hostname needed to connect to that